-Quality of Textbooks 2020-21 School Year Criteria Yes/No Are the textbooks adopted from the most recent state- approved or local governing- board-approved list?
-Yes Are the textbooks consistent with the content and cycles of the curriculum frameworks adopted by the State Board of Education?
-Yes Do all students, including English learners, have access to their own textbooks and instructional materials to use in class and to take home?
+Quality of Textbooks 2022 2-23 School Year

+Criteria Yes/No

+Are the textbooks adopted from the most recent state-approved or local governing-board-approved list?
 Yes

+Availability of Textbooks and Instructional Materials

+The following lists the percentage of pupils who lack their own assigned text-books and instructional materials.